 LTE Toolbox can be used to generate standard-compliant baseband IQ downlink and uplink reference measurement channel (RMC) waveforms and downlink test model (E-TM) waveforms.
 These baseband waveforms can be modulated for RF transmission using SDR radio hardware such as the USRP®-based radio.

-In this example eight frames of a baseband RMC waveform are generated using the LTE Toolbox.
-The SIB1 message is included in this waveform.
-A continuous RF LTE waveform is created by looping transmission of these eight frames with the USRP® radio hardware for a user-specified time period.
+This example generates eight frames of a baseband RMC waveform using the LTE Toolbox which also includes the SIB1 message.
+Then, the example sends a continuous RF LTE waveform by looping transmission of these eight frames on the USRP® radio hardware for a specified time period.

-If you have a second SDR platform, the transmitted waveform can be captured and the MIB and SIB1 messages decoded using the companion example Two-Antenna LTE Cell Search, MIB, and SIB1 Recovery Using USRP®-Based SDR.
+If you have a second SDR platform, you can capture the transmitted waveform and decode the MIB and SIB1 messages using the companion example Two-Antenna LTE Cell Search, MIB, and SIB1 Recovery Using USRP®-Based SDR.

 More information about other supported SDR platforms can be found here.